ugacyberarch/manual/password_requirements.md

 How fast could a computer find the winning numbers?

 That depends on how many guesses your computer can make.
 A very fast computer could guess billions of times per second.

+## Strong Passwords

+We went from 10 thousand possible PIN numbers for a phone, to over 40 billion possible lottery numbers, and still, a very fast computer could guess every possible choice in a very short amount of time, almost instantly.

+Guessing your password needs to be even more difficult than winning the lottery.

+How can that be possible?

+Computers do have limitations.
+Only a very fast computer can test 10 billion passwords per second, and we will see that, even at that incredible speed, it is not difficult to create passwords that are very hard to guess; passwords that would take hundreds and thousands of years to guess.

+You can enter your own password, or maybe try the passwords we talked about before (`P1ckl3$` and `scrubwithsoaptocleanwell`).
+The difference may surprise you.

 [Common Passwords](./ "Common Passwords")
 [Password Requirements](./ "Password Requirements")